GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/006-enchanted-forest-loop/index.md

         <td class="px-6 py-4 text-base font-bold text-gray-700 text-center">2.234 km</td>
         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
-            <li>At the "Road / Waskahegan Trail Intersection" waypoint, veer right off the road onto the well-worn single-track trail.</li>
+            <li>At the "Road / Waskahegan Trail Intersection" waypoint, bear right off the road onto the well-worn single-track trail.</li>
             <li>Now you wind your way through a somewhat sparse, yet nicely shaded forest of poplar, spruce and birch.
 The sparseness of the trees often allows the sun to filter through branches to the ground, providing the experience the Japanese call "komorebi".
 Although the term literally translates to "sunlight filtering through trees" it expresses that feeling of each moment being transient, part of the flow of things and the aesthetically beautiful.</li>
             <li>That's why it's "The Enchanted Forest". 😃</li>
             <li>Follow the trail until reach an open area to your right.
-The trail gets harder to make out for a few meters here but look for the yellow Waskahegan Trail markers to guide you a farmer's road.</li>
+The trail gets harder to make out for a few meters here but look for the yellow Waskahegan Trail markers to guide you to a farmer's road.</li>
             <li>Turning right at this point will take you further into the Ministik, but the route today takes us back towards the parking spot.</li>
             <li>Turn left and follow the makeshift, overgrown road until you reach the edge of "Big Fish Meadow".
 From the ground, the name makes no sense; but look at the area on the map and you'll soon understand.</li>
           </ul>